Sigmund R. Petersen: Career

 During his career, Petersen served aboard five different ships of the Coast and Geodetic Survey fleet and later the NOAA fleet, and during the 1970s and 1980s he served tours as commanding officer of the research ships NOAAS Miller Freeman (R 223) — the first NOAA Corps officer to command her — and NOAAS Discoverer (R 102).
-While he was in command of Miller Freeman, he and his ship came to assistance of disabled fishing vessel in the Bering Sea during a storm, and a crew member took a dramatic photograph of Miller Freeman cresting a large wave as she approached the fishing vessel.
+While he was in command of Miller Freeman, he and his ship came to the assistance of disabled fishing vessel in the Bering Sea during a storm, and a crew member took a dramatic photograph of Miller Freeman cresting a large wave as she approached the fishing vessel.